hazelcast/dependabot-automerge/README.md

 ## How to enable automerging for a requested repository (admins only)

 - Make sure the repository has access to the following secrets: `GH_PAT_FOR_AUTOMERGING`, `SLACK_WEBHOOK_FOR_AUTOMERGING`
+- Enable `Allow auto-merge` in the settings of the repository
 - Add the repository to target repositories in the `dependabot-automerge` ruleset (https://github.com/organizations/hazelcast/settings/rules/286995)

 ## How to configure global workflow for automerging (admins only)